New Council Initiative:

 Launched in late 2020, the Task Force on Policing identified the policies and practices most likely to reduce excessive use of force, increase accountability, and rebuild trust between the police and communities.
-Read the latest recommendations to improve accountability in law enforcement.
+The diverse group of law enforcement, civil rights, and community leaders assessed more than two dozen reforms and identified five top priorities.
 The final report highlighted five priorities for reform.

 Reshaping Criminal Justice After COVID-19